Britain's Ocado sees retail sales soar 27% in lockdown half

+"As a result of COVID-19 we have seen years of growth in the online grocery market condensed into a matter of months; and we won't be going back," said Chief Executive Tim Steiner.

+"We are confident that accelerated growth in the online channel will continue, leading to a permanent redrawing of the landscape of the grocery industry worldwide."

-The group said fees invoiced to overseas technology partners rose 58%, as its international roll-out gained pace with the opening of the its first partner robotic distribution warehouses in Paris and Toronto.
+Ocado said fees invoiced to overseas technology partners rose 58.2% to 73.7 million pounds as its international roll-out gained pace with the opening of the its first robotic distribution warehouses for Casino CASP.PA in Paris and Sobeys in Toronto.

+However, the group's core earnings, or EBITDA, fell 36% to 19.8 million pounds, reflecting increased costs from investment in the technology business.
+A loss before tax of 40.6 million pounds also reflected this investment.

 Ocado, which last month raised 1 billion pounds ($1.25 billion) through an equity and bond issue, said there was no material change to its forecasts from previous statements.